-UW-Learning Innovations correspondence course fee waiver registrations are accepted only after semester fees have been paid and no later than the end of the second week of classes.
+correspondence course fee waiver registrations are accepted only after semester fees have been paid and no later than the end of the second week of classes.
 Such registrations are not accepted during summer session.
-Contact the campus Student Services Office for an independent study list and appropriate forms.
-Late Registration You may register late, observing the same regulations as for adding courses.
+The campus Student Services Office has an independent study list and appropriate forms, or students can access the entire UW Learning Innovations Independent Learning catalog at http://learn.wisconsin.edu/.
+In addition to the course descriptions, the UWLI site includes the policies and procedures for enrolling and participating in the program, frequently asked questions, an enrollment form, and a resource directory of faculty and staff involved in the program.
+Late Registration Students may register late, observing the same regulations as for adding courses.
 Late registration is subject to any late registration charge in effect under Regent policy.
-ADDING COURSES The UW Colleges is implementing a new Student Information System.
-The drop and add procedures outlined here are accurate as of the date this catalog was printed.
-Please contact your campus Student Services Office for the correct procedure.
-You may add a course or courses by completing the appropriate Change of Program/Add cards during the first two weeks of a semester, the first week of an eight-week course, or during a proportionate time for shorter courses.
-Your campus may require the signature of your advisor and/or instructor.
-The forms must be received in the Student Services Office by the deadline date published in the campus timetable.
-The date you return the completed forms to the campus Student Services Office is the effective date used for official records and billing.
-You may add a course after the second week of classes of a semester if the change was necessary because you dropped a course and are substituting a lower level course in the same discipline.
+Students may add a course or courses online at any time up until the first day of classes via the "Add a Class" function in PRISM.
+Some campuses will allow students to add classes online through the first two weeks of classes of a semester-long course, the first week of an eight-week course, or during a proportionate time for shorter classes.
+On other campuses, students must go to the Student Services Office to be approved to add a class during this time.
+All adds must occur by the deadline dates published in the campus course schedule.
 Exceptions to the time limit are made only with the written consent of the instructor.
-DROPPING COURSES A course or courses may be dropped by completing the Change of Program cards during the first 10 weeks of a semester-long course, the first five weeks of an eight-week course, or a proportionate time for shorter courses.
-The campus may require the signature of your advisor and/or instructor.
-The forms must be received in the Student Services Office by the deadline date published in the campus timetable.
-The date the completed forms are returned to the campus Student Services Office is the effective date used for official records and billing.
-If a course is dropped after the second week of classes, for a semester course, or after the end of the first week for courses less than 12 weeks in length, a grade of W will be recorded on the student's official record.
-The UWC may establish procedures for dropping students administratively if the students do not attend one or more of the first class sessions in a semester.
+DROPPING COURSES Students may drop a course or courses online at any time up until the first day of classes via the "Drop a Class" function in PRISM.
+Some campuses will allow students to drop classes online through the first ten weeks of semester-long classes, or the first five weeks of an eight-week course, or during a proportionate time for shorter classes.
+On other campuses, students must go to the Student Services Office to be approved to drop a class during this time.
+All drops must occur by the deadline date published in the campus course schedule.
+Exceptions to the time limit are made only with the written consent of the instructor.
+A grade of "W" (Withdraw) will be recorded on the student's official record if a course is dropped after the second week of classes for a semester course, or after the end of the first week of courses less than 12 weeks in length.
+The UW Colleges may establish procedures for dropping students administratively if the students do not attend one or more of the first class sessions in a semester.
 The number of class sessions missed before implementation of an administrative drop is at the discretion of the UW Colleges.